What defines a Criminal Record in Nebraska?

 Nebraska Arrest Records

 An arrest record is an official document providing information about a person questioned, apprehended, taken into custody, or placed in detention.
-They are held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In Nebraska, a person is arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace or they commit a felony where there are reasonable grounds to believe they committed the crime.
-The arrest is to be done when the offender would have committed a crime that is presented in the court.
+It also includes information if they are held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
+In Nebraska, a person is arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace, or if they commit a felony where there are reasonable grounds to believe they committed the crime.

 Nebraska Arrest Warrants